NathanZaldivar/smserver/README.md

 ```
 **Features**

-smserver handles both reciving, adding, removing and alerting events to your phone. all commands are shown here :
+smserver handles both receiving, adding, removing, and alerting events to your phone. all commands are shown here :

 ```
 commands: